krish13579/cs326-final-tau/docs/milestone3.md

 password - password (hashed for security)

 ## GetUser API call is created but is giving an error.
 Due to this, the profile page is not being populated.
-Once, the getUser API bug gets fixed, the website will work.
+Once, the getUser API bug gets fixed, the website will work as intended.

 # Division of Labor: